wp-insider/simple-membership/simple-membership/readme.txt

 - [TODO - update filter reference document] Added a new filter (swpm_transactions_menu_items_per_page) that can be used to customize the number of items that is listed in the transactions menu.
 - Added sanitization for the sort inputs in the member transactions table.
 - Added more sorting option in the transactions table.
+- Fixed an issue with the auto delete pending account settings.

 = 3.2.0 =
 - Added Catalan language translation file.
 The translation was submitted by Josep Ramon.